haziqj/iprior-interaction/README.md

 2.  `01-cow.R` contains the code for the functional response model in Section 6.

 In this README, the main summary of findings are presented.
+Full details of the simulation results are found in the pdf files `simres_corr.pdf` and `simres_uncorr.pdf`.

 ## Simulations